dhsorens/FinCert/README.md

     * [ContractSystems](theories/ContractSystems.v), which gives a data structure for iteratively building systems of contracts out of component pieces
     * It also has a file called [DeFi](theories/DeFi.v), which contains a roadmap for encoding a theory of DeFi and AMMs in ConCert, and which is in very early (read: nonexistent) stages.
 * The [examples](examples/) folder houses examples of using the techniques mentioned above in verifying smart contracts
+* The [contracts](contracts/) folder contains example contracts which have been specified and verified with these formal tools (may be under construction).

 ## Installing and Compiling